WayToRussia.Net Guide to Russia

 The best point to start exploring this part of the lake is Ulan-Ude — the capital of Buryatia and a stop along the Trans-Siberian (7 hours from Irkutsk to the East).

-Gremyachinsk, the first sight you may have of Baikal lake if you start your trip from the big Buryat capital Ulan Ude.
+Gremyachinsk is the first sight you will have of Baikal lake if you start your trip from the big Buryat capital Ulan Ude.

-The ride to Gremyachinsk: To get to Gremyachinsk you’ll need to get a bus or for a more cumfy option, a Jeep.
-Anyway the three hour ride through the high hills is hard and tiring.
-The hills are foresty and dusty.
-It would be alright if the road was well made, but it’s a dirt track and you feel the bumps.
+The ride to Gremyachinsk: To get to Gremyachinsk you’ll need to get a bus or for a more comfortable option, rent a jeep with a driver.
+The 3-hour ride through the high hills, forests and dust is hard and tiring.
 There’s a turn just before a long slope where it’s the tradition to throw coins through the window.
 It’s supposed to bring luck for the rest of the route.
 Many people do it, out of superstition.

-In fact Gremyachinsk is not as popular among Russians, but there was a whole French school coming there for Summer (accommodated by local people), and president Putin likes the Kotokel lake, which is 5 km away.
+In fact Gremyachinsk is not as popular among Russians, but there was a whole French school coming there for Summer (accommodated by local people), and there's a rumor that Putin likes the Kotokel lake, which is 5 km away.

 What to do in Gremyachinsk?
 It is very interesting to stay with a family for a few days, and taste the local way of life.